 There’s no way to tell where your body will choose to store fat, and there’s also no way to tell where it will choose to remove fat after weight loss.
 It’s possible that if you lose a lot of weight, your body will take some of the volume from your buttocks.
 For this reason, it’s important to lose no more than 10 pounds post-procedure.

-In other words, to retain the best results in both your donor and transfer areas, for life, plan to stay within 10 pounds of your weight at the time of your Brazillian butt lift.
+In other words, to retain the best results in both your donor and transfer areas, for life, plan to stay within 10 pounds of your weight at the time of your Brazilian butt lift surgery.

 Getting the Best Results From Your Fat Transfer

 There are things you can do that will help you get the best possible result from your BBL, which is exciting news!
 It’s always a plus when you can stay in control.

 Smoking may be the single most damaging thing you can do to your body.
 A cigarette contains thousands of different chemical compounds, and many of them directly work against healthy skin.
 These compounds destroy collagen and elastin and even encourage your body to make less.
 You need collagen and elastin to keep up your smooth, tight skin!

 All tobacco products also contain nicotine, which elevates your blood pressure.
 Higher blood pressure and the restricted blood flow that comes with it can compromise the efficiency of your circulatory system.
 You need a strong, healthy system that can build blood vessels to nourish your newly injected fat cells.

 This might sound impossible, but there are ways to get around sitting for the first month after your BBL.
 For one thing, there are special pillows made for this procedure that will allow you to sit while protecting your new fat.
 This pillow keeps you from putting too much pressure on the fat cells.

 Yet if you can, you should avoid sitting even on the pillow as much as possible.
 Instead, try lying on your side whenever you need to get off your feet.
 If you need to work at a desk, consider getting a standing desk.
 Your results will thank you!